What is Surgical Orthodontics?

 How Does It Work?

-In upper jaw surgery, the jaw can be repositioned forward or backward, or the jaw can be raised or lowered.
-Certain movements may require the jaws to be separated, with bone added/removed to achieve the proper alignment and stability.
+In lower jaw surgery, the jawbone behind the teeth is separated, and the tooth-bearing portion is moved forward or backward, as needed.
+Upper jaw surgery involves repositioning the jaw forward or backward, or raising or lowering it.
+Some movements may require the jaws to be separated, with bone added or removed to achieve the proper alignment and stability.
 Other facial bones that contribute to alignment may also be repositioned or augmented.

 What Are the Rewards of Having Orthognathic Surgery?

 The rewards of undergoing orthognathic surgery at Brodsky Orthodontics are manifold.
 The most significant reward, of course, is the attainment of a beautiful, healthy smile that you can proudly wear for a lifetime.